trendfox/templates/README.md

 - `tfconsole`

-  Console application with dependency injection.
+  Console application with dependency injection and configuration.